 As Lt.
 Governor of Maryland, Mr. Steele’s priorities included reforming the state’s Minority Business Enterprise program, improving the quality of Maryland’s public education system (he championed the State’s historic Charter School law), expanding economic development in the state and fostering cooperation between government and faith-based organizations to help those in need.

 Mr. Steele’s ability as a communicator and commentator has been showcased through his current role as a political analyst for MSNBC.
 He has appeared on Meet the Press, Face the Nation, HBO’s Real Time with Bill Maher, Comedy Central’s The Colbert Report and The Daily Show.
-In addition to his work in television, Mr. Steele can be heard week nights from 6-9pm eastern on his radio program, Steele & Ungar on the POTUS Channel on SiriusXM.
+In addition to his work in television, Mr. Steele can be heard weekdays on his radio program, Steele & Ungar on the POTUS Channel on SiriusXM.

-Mr. Steele writings on law, business and politics have appeared in The Grio.com, The Root.com, BET.com, The Wall Street Journal, The Washington Times, Politico.com, Townhall.com, The Journal of International Security Affairs and Catholic University Law Review, among others.
+Mr. Steele’s writings on law, business and politics have appeared in The Wall Street Journal, The Washington Times, The Washington Post, and on websites such as MSNBC.com, The Hill.com, The Grio.com, The Root.com, BET.com, Politico.com, Townhall.com, and in scholarly journals such as The Journal of International Security Affairs and Catholic University Law Review, among others.

 He is the author of Right Now: A 12-Step Program for Defeating the Obama Agenda, which is a call to arms for grassroots America and co-author of The Recovering Politician’s Twelve Step Program to Survive Crisis.